Last updated: May 4, 2026

 Backup and other options

-- Area Agency on Aging and caregiver support: The National Family Caregiver Support Program can help with respite, counseling, caregiver training, and limited supplemental services.
+- Area Agency on Aging and caregiver support: The caregiver support program can help with respite, counseling, caregiver training, and limited supplemental services.
 It is usually not a paycheck, but it can keep a family going while Medicaid is pending.

 - Private pay with a written caregiver agreement: If your parent has income or savings, a written personal care agreement may let them pay you legally.
 Do not do this casually.
 Poorly documented payments can create tax problems or later Medicaid issues.
 Review IRS Publication 926 and consider elder-law advice.

-- Short-term wage replacement: If you cannot stop working with no income, paid family leave may be the bridge while you arrange long-term care.
+- Short-term wage replacement: If you cannot stop working with no income, paid family leave may be a bridge while you arrange long-term care.

-- Respite while waiting: Ask your local aging office about respite, adult day care, home-delivered meals, transportation, and caregiver training through the Eldercare Locator.
+- Respite while waiting: Ask your local aging office about respite, adult day care, home-delivered meals, transportation, and caregiver training.

 Diverse communities

-- Veteran Seniors: Ask both about the VA caregiver stipend program and the broader VA general caregiver supports.
-Many families qualify for support even when they do not qualify for the stipend.
+- Veteran seniors: Ask about both the VA caregiver stipend program and VA general caregiver supports.
+Many families can get support even when they do not qualify for the stipend.

-- Tribal-Specific Resources: Tribal elders and caregivers may have help through tribal aging programs, tribal health systems, or caregiver programs supported through the Administration for Community Living.
+- Tribal elders: Tribal elders and caregivers may have help through tribal aging programs, tribal health systems, or Native caregiver programs.
 Ask your tribal clinic or tribal social services office which program should be first.

-- Rural Seniors with Limited Access: Ask whether screening can start by phone and whether a case manager can arrange a home visit.
-Some states, including Washington, are using options like remote caregiving for certain tasks, but in-person help is still limited in many rural counties.
+- Rural seniors: Ask whether screening can start by phone and whether a case manager can arrange a home visit.
+Paid caregiver options may be harder to staff in rural areas, so ask about backup care early.

-- LGBTQ+ Seniors: If safety or discrimination is a concern, ask for a case manager who understands LGBTQ+ aging issues.
-The nonprofit SAGE can also help families find affirming aging resources.
+- LGBTQ+ seniors: If safety or discrimination is a concern, ask for a case manager who understands LGBTQ+ aging issues.
+SAGE resources may also help families find affirming aging support.

 Can Medicare pay me to care for my mom or dad at home?